Afternoon-Of-Code/club-website-team-a-aka-the-awesome-team/content/about.md

 ---
 # About

-Association for Asian & Asian AMerican Awareness.
+Association for Asian & Asian American Awareness.
 Spreading awareness and appreciation for the AAPI culture and community!